A Marine's Story: Sergeant Carlos Norman Hathcock

 Sergeant Carlos Hathcock was severely wounded on September 16, 1969, when the AMTRAC he was in struck an anti-tank mine, and while pulling other Marines to safety, sustained 3rd-degree burns.
 Despite his injuries, Sergeant Carlos Hathcock remained with the Marine Corps and helped establish the Marine Corps Sniper School.

-Eventually, Sergeant Carlos Hathcock''s health deteriorated to the point where he could no longer serve and was medically retired.
+Eventually, Sergeant Carlos Hathcock's health deteriorated to the point where he could no longer serve and was medically retired.
 However, he continued to teach sniping skills to police forces and several military units.
 He also began shark fishing as a hobby.

 Sergeant Carlos Hathcock died on February 22, 1999, from Multiple Sclerosis and rests in Wood Lawn Memorial Garden in Norfolk, Virginia.

-IN HIS HONOR, the M-25 rifle was named White Feather, and the scope shot was recreated in Robocop 2 and Saving Private Ryan.
+In his honor, the M-25 rifle was named White Feather, and the scope shot was recreated in Robocop 2 and Saving Private Ryan.

 a.d. elliott is a wanderer, writer, and photographer currently living in Salem, Virginia.